Visiting Narai-juku, Suwa, and Shiojiri (Nagano): Enjoying Japan's Gorgeous Countryside

 Though with a hint of a disappointment for being unable to take a dip in the Katakurakan's 1000-person bath this time, Mr. Morita and Timothy safely made their way to Kamisuwa Station, where they boarded the Suwa Okaya Line Keio Express Bus going back to Shinjuku.

-Their leisurely stroll through the Suwa region had been nothing short of exceptional.
-They had witnessed the rich tapestry of attractions that this area had to offer, each representing a distinct era in history.
+Their leisurely journey through the Suwa region had been nothing short of extraordinary, revealing a rich tapestry of history and culture.

 A film writer and web director who spends her days shuttling between home, movie theaters (screening rooms), interview locations, and bars.
 She worked as an editor for a movie information site for about eight years starting in 2001.
 In 2009, she became a freelancer.
 Besides writing, she also takes on various web direction projects.